The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 The Tactical Fix:

-• Ask: “Do you want advice or just someone to listen?”
-(Revolutionary, right?)
+• Ask: “Do you want advice or someone to listen?”

-• Track how many times you say “You should…” in a day.
-Aim for zero.
+• Track how often you say “You should.”
+Aim for zero

 Type 3: The Achiever’s Acceleration

-Your Brain’s Background Process: Calculating efficiency and looking for the action item
+Your Brain’s Background Process: Calculating efficiency and scanning for the action item

-What You Miss: The relationship IS the goal, not a means to an end
+What You Miss: The relationship is the goal, not the obstacle

 Your 5-Second Challenge: Have one conversation daily with zero agenda